Guitar Strumming Patterns

 100 Bpm

-Here we are back to eighth notes again on this common rock and pop pattern.
+Here we return to eighth notes with this common rock and pop pattern.

 strumming pattern guitar tab